micmejia/bible-dump/NKJV/Mark/Mark 16.md

 He who believes and is baptized will be saved; but he who does not believe will be condemned.

 ###### 17
-And these signs will follow those who [^d]believe: In My name they will cast out demons; they will speak with new tongues;
+And these signs will follow those who believe: In My name they will cast out demons; they will speak with new tongues;

 ###### 18
-they[^e] will take up serpents; and if they drink anything deadly, it will by no means hurt them; they will lay hands on the sick, and they will recover." ## Christ Ascends to God's Right Hand
+they will take up serpents; and if they drink anything deadly, it will by no means hurt them; they will lay hands on the sick, and they will recover." ## Christ Ascends to God's Right Hand

 ###### 19
 So then, after the Lord had spoken to them, He was received up into heaven, and sat down at the right hand of God.